seankim658/rere.rs/README.md

 - Command line tool
 - Config file for persisting and tracking testing configurations
-- Init command functionality for easy test structure setup
+- Init command functionality for easy test structure setup and cleanup
 - Dedicated snapshot and recording directory
 - Ability to version snapshot files for testing history
 - Ability to capture file system changes (for testing scripts that write to log files instead of to stdout)
 - Standardized readme
-- Metadata tracking
+- Basic metadata tracking
 - Fast fail options for snapshot replaying

-In addition, this project makes a few extensions to the bi format, including:
+In addition, this project supports a minor extension on original the bi format:

 - A signed integer marker type (`:s`)
-- A float marker type (`:f`)
-- A signed float marker type (`:x`)